KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 )
 ```

-The various view builders provide even more parameters than just the default view.
+The various view builders provide more parameters than just the default view.
 For instance, the button content and button view builders get the full layout item as well.

 To customize or replace the standard content and item views for any item, just provide custom builders like this: